best-practice-and-impact/ons-spark/_sources/intro.md

 - [Spark by Examples](https://sparkbyexamples.com/)
 - [Quality Assurance of Code for Analysis and Research](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html) (a.k.a. the Duck Book)
 - [Coding for Economists](https://aeturrell.github.io/coding-for-economists/intro.html)

+## Accessibility statement

+This accessibility statement applies to the Spark at the ONS.
+Please note that this does not include third-party content that is referenced from this guidance.

+The website is managed by the Quality and Improvement division of the Office for National Statistics.
+We would like this guidance to be accessible for as many people as possible.
+This means that you should be able to:
+* change colours, contrast levels and fonts
+* zoom in up to 300% without the text spilling off the screen
+* navigate most of the website using just a keyboard
+* navigate most of the website using speech recognition software
+* listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

+For keyboard navigation, {kbd}`Up Arrow` and {kbd}`Down Arrow` keys can be used to scroll up and down on the current page. {kbd}`Left Arrow` and {kbd}`Right Arrow` keys can be used to move forwards and backwards through the pages of the book.
+Tabbed content (including code example) can be focused using the {kbd}`Tab` key. {kbd}`Left Arrow` and {kbd}`Right Arrow` keys are then used to focus the required tab option, where {kbd}`Enter` can be used to select that option and display the associated content.

+### Feedback and reporting accessibility problems

+We are always looking to improve the accessibility of our guidance.
+If you find any problems not listed on this page or think that we are not meeting accessibility requirements, please contact us using [GitHub Issues](https://github.com/best-practice-and-impact/ons-spark/issues).
+Please also get in touch if you are unable to access any part of this guidance, or require the content in a different format.

+We will consider your request and will get back to you as soon as wen can.

+### Enforcement procedure

+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the [Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’)](https://www.legislation.gov.uk/uksi/2018/952/made).
+If you’re not happy with how we respond to your complaint, you should [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).